 For Theatre Royal Bury St Edmunds, James delivers the ACE funded Tiny Plays Big Ideas in which James teaches primary school children across Bury St Edmunds how to write a short play.
 The strongest script submissions are then staged at Theatre Royal BSE.
-Following the success of 2021's inaugural scheme, the project will run again in Spring 2022.
+The project is now in its second successful year.

 With INK Festival, James co-created and delivered the ACE funded Golden Age, a series of writing workshops in care homes across Suffolk in which participants were taught how to write about their lives in the hope the project abates memory loss and loneliness.
 The resultant texts were performed by professional actors for residents and their families at The Dell Care Home Lowestoft.

 With Norwich Pride, James delivered a four week Playwriting With Pride Course in which James taught queer writers tools and techniques to create queer characters, stories, theatrical forms and structures.
 The course was delivered at Norwich Theatre Royal.